 Learning about the origins and history of Welsh names can help you get a greater feel for the history, stories, culture and language of Wales.
 If you’re learning Welsh, it can also help to deepen your understanding and appreciation of the language..

-In Wales, the popularity of giving your child a Welsh name has ebbed and flowed over the past few decades.
-For example, around the early 20th Century it was common to give your child an English name, perhaps with an idea that you would be setting them up for greater success.
-However, as the century progressed, Welsh names started coming back into favour.
+In Wales, the popularity of Welsh names has fluctuated in the past.
+Early in the 20th Century it was common to give children English names, perhaps with the idea that it would be setting them up for greater success.
+As the century progressed, Welsh names started coming back into favor.

-This list aims to begin with the most popular current Welsh boy names along with some information about their history, but will also include a few older, historical and rare names.
-We hope you find something you like!
+This list begins with the Welsh boy names which are currently the most popular.
+It provides some information about their history, in addition it includes a few older, historical and rarer names.

 The following list is taken from the Office of National Statistics' list of the top 100 names for baby boys in Wales.